github/docs/content/desktop/contributing-and-collaborating-using-github-desktop/cloning-and-forking-repositories-from-github-desktop.md

 ---

 ### About local repositories
-Repositories on {% data variables.product.prodname_dotcom %} are remote repositories that you can clone or fork with {% data variables.product.prodname_desktop %} to create a local repository.
+Repositories on {% data variables.product.prodname_dotcom %} are remote repositories.
+You can clone or fork a repository with {% data variables.product.prodname_desktop %} to create a local repository on your computer.

 You can create a local copy of any repository on {% data variables.product.product_name %} that you have access to by cloning the repository.
-If you own a repository or are a have write permissions, you can sync between the local and remote locations.
+If you own a repository or have write permissions, you can sync between the local and remote locations.
 For more information, see "[Syncing your branch](/desktop/contributing-and-collaborating-using-github-desktop/syncing-your-branch)."

 When you clone a repository, any changes you push to {% data variables.product.product_name %} will affect the original repository.
 To make changes without affecting the original project, you can create a separate copy by forking the repository.
-You can open a pull request to propose that maintainers incorporate the changes in your fork to the original upstream repository.
+You can create a pull request to propose that maintainers incorporate the changes in your fork into the original upstream repository.
 For more information, see "[About forks](/github/collaborating-with-issues-and-pull-requests/about-forks)."

 When you try to use {% data variables.product.prodname_desktop %} to clone a repository that you do not have write access to, {% data variables.product.prodname_desktop %} will prompt you to create a fork automatically.
 You can choose to use your fork to contribute to the original upstream repository or to work independently on your own project.
 Any existing forks default to contributing changes to their upstream repositories.
 You can modify this choice at any time.
 For more information, see "[Managing fork behavior](#managing-fork-behavior)".